Adjuvant listing: How to apply for inclusion on the Official List of Adjuvants

 - for adjuvants intended for use in conjunction with PPPs on crops destined for human or animal consumption, we also need supporting residues data to demonstrate an acceptable risk to consumers - residues data requirements for adjuvants

-We do not currently consider data relating to storage stability of the adjuvant; acute toxicity or operator exposure (but Classification, Labelling and Packaging (CLP) Regulation (EC 1272/2008) applies to these aspects); its efficacy or crop safety; or its fate and behavior in the environment and its effects on non-target species (also subject to CLP).
+We do not currently consider data relating to storage stability of the adjuvant; acute toxicity or operator exposure (but Classification, Labelling and Packaging (CLP) Regulation (EC 1272/2008) applies to these aspects); its efficacy or crop safety; or its fate and behaviour in the environment and its effects on non-target species (also subject to CLP).

 How may I address the data requirements?